ivan-makarenkov/documentation/api/batch-api.rst

        ]
     }

-See :ref:`Creating and Updating Related Resources with Primary API Resource <web-services-api--create-update-related-resources>` for more details about this meta property.
+See :ref:`Creating and Updating Related Resources with Primary API Resource <dev-guide>` for more details about this meta property.

 Included Items